pawanmsr/husband-c-ry/README.md

 Husband(ry) for Men: Groom Yourself to be in your Gal's Good Books.

-Fun Project (with Satire).
+Fun Project (with Satire) inspired by trends from early 2020s.
-:construction: Work in Progress.

 ## Motivation

 Understanding and **learning** cross-platform programming, and multi-platform application development with focus on interface.
-Inspired by trends from early 2020s.

 ## Advertisement